-CIT v B D Patel Quarry Works Private Limited (Gujrat HC) – Appeal filed by the revenue would not be barred by the Board’s circular even if the assessee files a loss in the return on the ground of the tax effect being “Nil” or lower than the monetary limit fixed by the Board and, in such cases, the notional tax effect should be taken into account.
+CIT Vs B D Patel Quarry Works Private Limited (Gujrat High Court)- Appeal filed by the revenue would not be barred by the Board’s circular even if the assessee files a loss in the return on the ground of the tax effect being “Nil” or lower than the monetary limit fixed by the Board and, in such cases, the notional tax effect should be taken into account.

-CIT v B D Patel Quarry Works Private Limited
+CIT Vs B D Patel Quarry Works Private Limited

 High Court of Gujarat

 Revenue has challenged the judgement of the Tribunal dated 19.09.2008.
 We had admitted the appeal and framed following substantial questions of law for consideration: